 Positions in Advanced manufacturing, Emerging Areas and Operations Research & Industrial Design

 Candidates must have a Ph.D. degree in Engineering or Natural Sciences related to the area and a record of high accomplishment with a clearly upward-pointing career trajectory.
 For senior hires, evidence of leadership in directing multi-investigator research programs is essential.
-The successful candidate will also be expected to teach undergraduate and graduate courses, develop a strong sponsored research program, supervise graduate students, collaborate with other faculty, and be involved in service to the university and profession.
+The successful candidates will also be expected to teach undergraduate and graduate courses, develop a strong sponsored research program, supervise graduate students, collaborate with other faculty, and be involved in service to the university and the profession.

 The University of Texas at Austin is an Equal Opportunity, Affirmative Action Employer.
 Women and minorities are especially encouraged to apply.